-Apple+ streaming launching in NZ: how it stacks up
+Apple TV+ streaming launching in NZ: How it stacks up

 Apple's new Apple TV+ streaming service will hit New Zealand on November 1 for $8.99/month as part of its 100-country launch.

-The new service will feature Apple-original programming such as The Morning Show, a "cutthroat drama" starring and executive produced by Reese Witherspoon and Jennifer Aniston, and with Steve Carell (see below) and a show featuring talk-queen Oprah Winfrey.
+The new service will feature Apple-original programming such as The Morning Show, a "cutthroat drama" starring and executive produced by Reese Witherspoon and Jennifer Aniston, and with Steve Carell (Click to see below.) and a show featuring talk-queen Oprah Winfrey.

 All up, Apple is spending some US$6b on original programming - putting it in the same league as Netflix, HBO and other top streamers and broadcasters.